Image

 People can stammer more in certain situations or on some days, or even on certain words or sentences.
 So don't be surprised if someone stammers on one day but not another.
 That's normal for stammering.

 People who stammer often find words which can't be swapped hard to say.
-For example, their name, address, phone number or date of birth.
+For example, their name and other personal details.
 Resist the urge to joke that they've forgotten their name.

 If someone says that they stammer but doesn't stammer much, don't assume they're lying.
-You have no idea on how hard they are working not to stammer and risk being laughed at.
-Read Rhiann's story.
-Rhiann was laughed at in a coffee shop because she stammered.
+They might be working hard not to stammer or risk being laughed at.
+Read Rhian's story.
+Rhian was laughed at in a coffee shop because she stammered.

 If someone is letting you see and hear their stammering, that's great.
 It means you're part of creating space and a welcoming environment for that person to talk.